In this article

-We've put together a list of the different options you have when it comes to paying for a new set of wheels.
+We've put together a list of the different options you have when it comes to paying for a new set of wheels

-Suitable if: You have a deposit, but might not have a high enough credit score to get a cheaper rate on a personal loan.
+Is hire purchase for you?
+It could be if you have a deposit, but might not have a high enough credit score to get a cheaper rate on a personal loan.
 You’d like to own the car at the end of the contract.

 Personal Contract Purchase (PCP)

 are the most popular car finance option.
 Like hire purchase, you pay a deposit of 10%, then make monthly payments.
 But the payments are lower than a hire purchase deal, because you’re not paying off the full price of the car.
 If you want to own the car at the end, you have to make a big one-off ‘balloon’ payment.

 PCPs typically run for one to three years.
 At the end of the contract, if you don't want to make the big 'balloon' payment to keep the car, you can hand the car back or trade the car in for a new one.
 As the credit is secured against the car, if you don't make your payments, your car could be taken away.